redhat-developer/backstage-odo-devfile-plugin/packages/devfile-field-extension/README.md

 ## Usage

 To use the extension in a Backstage Software Template, you can add the `ui:field` field to the parameter.
 The output of the extension is an object made up of the following fields:
-- `devfile`: the Devfile Stack selected by the user
+- `devfile`: the Devfile Stack selected by the user.
 - `version`: the Devfile Stack version selected by the user
 - `starter_project`: the Devfile Starter Project selected by the user.
+Optional.

 ```yaml
 parameters: